DeLorean time machine: Back to the Future: The Ride

 In Back to the Future: The Ride, Doc, who now lives in a lab called the Institute of Future Technology, had created an 8-passenger DeLorean that can fly just like the original DeLorean (which can be seen in the ride and in the outside display) and the Time Train (which can only be seen in display outside of the attraction).
 Unlike the original DeLorean, the flux capacitor is in the front of the cockpit along with a small screen, the time circuits, the keypad, and the speedometer.
 It is also equipped with a sub-ether time-tracking scanner that allows Doc to pinpoint the location of the original DeLorean in time.
 The original DeLorean is shown to have its original "OUTATIME" license plate instead of the bar code license plate, but it could just mean that this DeLorean is actually a new one being built into a time machine.
 Doc can be seen traveling in the original DeLorean in the ride's queue videos.
 In the attraction, Biff Tannen (who stowed away in one of the institute's time machines that had recently visited 1955) steals the original DeLorean, prompting Doc to send the riders to the 8-passenger DeLorean and use it to go after Biff.
 The ride begins with the 8-passenger DeLorean traveling to 2015 Hill Valley where it chases Biff across the town.
 Biff and the riders then travel to the ice age where the 8-passenger DeLorean experiences a temporally engine failure after Biff causes an avalanche that damages it.
 The 8-passenger DeLorean catches up to Biff in the Cretaceous Period.
 Biff's DeLorean gets damaged by a T-Rex and lands in a volcano while the T-Rex swallows the 8-passenger DeLorean, but spits it back out.
 The 8-passenger DeLorean lands in the lava and follows Biff as he goes over a cliff.
 The riders then bump into him, sending both DeLoreans back to 1991.
-In a post-credits scene, Clara Clayton, who has built the Time Train with Doc, reveals to have currently repaired the DeLorean and travels back to 1947 to a farm.

 Doc Brown Saves the World

-In Doc Brown Saves the World, there was a repaired DeLorean time machine which included new replacement parts from 2015.
-The DeLorean is also seen in a video promoting Doc Brown Saves the World, and it is unknown as to whether or not a flux capacitor was inside.
+The short film Doc Brown Saves the World features a repaired DeLorean time machine that includes new replacement parts from 2015.
+It is seen in a video promoting the film, though it is not specified whether it houses a flux capacitor.